PaddlePaddle/PaddleOCR/doc/doc_en/quickstart_en.md

 If you do not use the provided test image, you can replace the following `--image_dir` parameter with the corresponding test image path

-**Note**: The whl package uses the `PP-OCRv3` model by default, and the input shape used by the recognition model is `3,48,320`, so if you use the recognition function, you need to add the parameter `--rec_image_shape 3,48,320`, if you do not use the default `PP- OCRv3` model, you do not need to set this parameter.

 <a name="211-english-and-chinese-model"></a>

 #### 2.1.1 Chinese and English Model